Ghulam Mustafa Qasmi

 Allama Ghulam Mustafa Qasmi (علامه غلام مصطفيٰ قاسمي) (b.
-1924 – d.2003), was a scholar, Sindhi language writer and Sindhologist.
+1924 – d.2003) was a scholar, Sindhi language writer and Sindhologist.

 Education and early life

-G.M Qasmi was born on 24 June 1924 in the Village of Rais Banbho Khan Chandio Taluko Miro Khan Larkana District.
-He got his early education from Maulana Fateh Mohammad Serani and Molanna Khusi Mohammad MiroKhani, then after he went to Darul Uloom Deoband where he met Ubaidullah Sindhi and Hussain Ahmed Madani.
+G.M.
+Qasmi was born on 24 June 1924 in the Village of Rais Banbho Khan Chandio, Taluko Miro Khan, Larkana District.
+He got his early education from Maulana Fateh Mohammad Serani and Maulana Khusi Mohammad MiroKhani.
+He later attended Darul Uloom Deoband where he met Ubaidullah Sindhi and Hussain Ahmed Madani.
 He was an expert in Hadith, Fiqah, Tafseer and Logic (Mantaq).

 Career

-He taught in Sindh Muslim college, Karachi, University of Sindh and Madarisa Mazhar-e-ullom, Karachi.
-He was the director of Shah Wali-ullah academy, Hyderabad, chairman of Sindhi Adabi Board, and chairman of Ruet-e-Hilal Committee from 1977 to 1989.
+He taught in Sindh Muslim College, Karachi, University of Sindh and Madarisa Mazhar-e-ullom, Karachi.
+He was the director of Shah Waliullah academy, Hyderabad, chairman of Sindhi Adabi Board, and chairman of Ruet-e-Hilal Committee from 1977 to 1989.

 He guided young scholars in their research-oriented work and more than 50 PhD scholars completed their research work under his supervision.